cybertec-postgresql/pg_crash/README.md

 # pg\_crash

-A Postgres extension to send kill (or other) signal after some interval.
-Useful for testing HA failover scenarios.
+If your database is too reliable - pg\_crash can kill it for you. pg\_crash is an extension to PostgreSQL, which allows you to periodically or randomly crash your database infrastructure by sending kill (or other) signals to your DB processes and make them fail.
+It is ideal for HA and failover testing.

 Works with Postges 10.0.